MenkoyS/MenkoyS/README.md

 🎓 Yann Hobbe, 19 years old, French.

-🗣 Fluently speaks French and English.
+🗣 Fluently speaking French and English.

-🖥️ Student @Supinfo, 2nd year, Bachelor of Engineering (BENG)
+🖥️ Student at @Supinfo, 2nd year, Bachelor of Engineering (BENG)

 💻 +4 years of experience in IT background